Nullspace-MC/Tapestry/README.md

 * Default: `false`

 `repeaterHalfDelay`
-* Allows repeater to have half of their usual delay
+* Allows repeaters to have half of their usual delay
 * A repeater's delay is halved if it is on top of a redstone ore block
 * Type: `boolean`
 * Default: `false`